 Camuy River Cave Park, is one of the largest cave systems in the world.
 The network of limestone caves features an underground river, the Río Camuy.

 One of Puerto Rico’s three Bioluminescent Bays is located near Fajardo.
-A Bio Bay contains micro-organisms which glow in the dark, emitting a blue light, when agitated.
+A Bio Bay contains micro-organisms that glow in the dark, emitting blue light, when agitated.
 Kayak tours to observe the phenomenon are available most evenings.